docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 A workflow template can be changed at any time.
 That will have no incidence to the already instantiated workflows.

 {% image /assets/images/documentation/dev/en/image12.png "Workflow template creation"%}

+When editing a workflow, you can duplicate it by clicking on the following button:

+{% image /assets/images/documentation/dev/duplicate_workflow.png "Duplicate workflow"%}

+Then simply enter a name for the new copied workflow.

+{% image /assets/images/documentation/dev/en/image77.png "Workflow copy"%}

 ###Workflow instance